 loss of anticipated savings; or

-loss or corruption of data or information; or
+loss or corruption of software, data or information; or

 any special, indirect, consequential or pure economic loss, costs, damages, charges or expenses.

-MPA will not be liable to the Client for any delay or failure to perform its obligations under this Engagement if the delay or failure is caused by circumstances outside MPA’s reasonable control (including but not limited to the Client’s failure to provide, in a timely manner, any information reasonably requested by MPA).
+MPA will not be liable to the Client for any delay or failure to perform its obligations under the Engagement if the delay or failure is caused by circumstances outside MPA’s reasonable control (including but not limited to the Client’s failure to provide, in a timely manner, any information reasonably requested by MPA).

 The Client will indemnify MPA and its agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by the Client or by any person for whom the Client is responsible of MPA’s advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at MPA’s usual rates for the time that it spends in defending any such claim.

-The Client will not bring any claim of any kind relating to any Engagement against any of MPA’s employees or agents or sub-contractors on a personal basis.
-Any claim arising out of any Engagement will only be made against MPA although MPA may, if it chooses seek an indemnity or contribution from any other person.
+The Client will not bring any claim of any kind relating to any Engagement against any of MPA’s directors, employees, consultants, agents, shareholders or sub-contractors on a personal basis.
+Any claim arising out of or in connection with the Services will only be made against MPA although MPA may, if it chooses seek an indemnity or contribution from any other person.

-The advice and information MPA provides as part of its service is for the Client’s sole use and not for any third party unless MPA have expressly agreed in the Engagement that a specified third party may rely on MPA’s advice and/or information.
-MPA accepts no responsibility to third parties, including any associate of the Client to whom the Engagement is not addressed, for any advice, information or material produced as part of MPA’s Engagement.
-A party to the Engagement is the only person who has the right to enforce any of the terms of an Engagement or the Terms and no rights or benefits are conferred on any third party under the Contracts (Rights of Third Parties) Act 1999.
+The advice and information MPA provides as part of the provision of the Services is for the Client’s sole use and not for any third party unless MPA have expressly agreed in the Engagement that a specified third party may rely on MPA’s advice and/or information.
+MPA accepts no responsibility to third parties, including any associate of the Client to whom the Engagement is not addressed, for any advice, information or material produced as part of the Engagement.
+MPA and the Client are the only persons who have the right to enforce any of the terms of an Engagement or the Terms and no rights or benefits are conferred on any third party under the Contracts (Rights of Third Parties) Act 1999.